AckeeCZ/RateMyTeam/README.md

 This app, as it is a PoC, runs on Carthagenet - that means that do expect that these contracts will be deleted eventually.

-The easiest way to get you up and running is the following few steps:
+The easiest way to get you up and running with your contracts are the following steps:

 1. Go to https://smartpy.io/demo/faucetImporter.html
 2. After you download data from the Faucet, copy your private key (this key will be then used to sign you in the app!)